MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 In addition, provide one of the following:
 * --build-context-server-id <ID> Server instance identifier, in order to inject code coverage into the desired pipeline (for example if you have the same pipeline configured in multiple workspaces, and you only want to push code coverage reports for one of them.
 If you want to push code coverage reports for all workspaces, you can omit this parameter).
-Note: if provided, this parameter MUST be used in combination with workspace id.
-Failure to do so will provide in a validation error.
+Note: in build-context scenarios, if this parameter is provided, it MUST be used in combination with workspace id.
+Failure to do so will provide a validation error.
+In the same way, if you want to push code coverage reports for all workspaces, you MUST omit both --build-context-server-id and
-In the same way, if you want to push code coverage reports for all workspaces, you MUST omit both --build-context-server-id and --workspace parameters.
+--workspace parameters.
 See the Examples section below for some running examples.

 Example configuration file with coverage support: